rcn-ee/ti-opencl/docs/sphinx-doc/source/optimization/dsp_code.rst

 Eg.

   A mxn image is represented as a 1D array of type 'char'.
-This image is convolved with a gaussian filter kernel.
+This image is convolved with a Gaussian filter kernel.
 In order to utilize the SIMD operations as discussed previously, a vector length of 4 is chosen.

   In order to bring in the data effectively,